-There’s nothing quite like a diamond: everything from its vibrant clear aesthetic to its strength and durability.
-But what truly defines diamonds as the most desired gem is undoubtedly its sparkle: the way a diamond works with light to create a shine that captures our attention and our hearts.
+There’s nothing quite like a diamond: everything from its vibrant, clear aesthetic to its strength and durability are remarkably unique.
+But what truly defines a diamond as the world’s most desired gem is undoubtedly its sparkle: the way a diamond works with light to create a shine that captures our attention and our hearts.
 So, what makes a diamond sparkle?

-A diamond isn’t naturally shiny as it is extracted from the earth.
-At that stage, it’s simply a translucent rock.
-In fact, that burst of sparkle we know and love is the result of two things: how the diamond is cut, and how light then hits the diamond.
+A diamond immediately shiny when it is extracted from the earth.
+At this early stage, it’s simply a translucent rock.
+In fact, the burst of sparkle we all know and love is the result of two things: how the diamond is cut, and how light hits the diamond after it’s cut.

-Physicist Marcel Tolkowsky pioneered the diamond sparkle in 1919, when he created the 57-facet diamond – (58 facets has become the standard for round brilliant diamonds, the most popular shapes today.
-Passion8 Diamonds contain exactly 58 facets cut to mathematical proportions to ensure the best possible sparkle.
-Facets are the flat surfaces on a diamond, which capture the light and create the paths through which it will travel within the gemstone.
-Think of them as little mirrors that reflect the light from all directions, and then send them straight back into our field of vision.
+Physicist Marcel Tolkowsky pioneered the diamond sparkle in 1919, when he created the 57-facet diamond – (58 facets has become the standard for round brilliant diamonds, the most popular shape today).
+Passion8 Diamonds contain exactly 58 facets cut to precise mathematical proportions to achieve the most intense possible sparkle.
+Facets are the flat surfaces on a diamond, which capture light and create the paths through which light travels within the gemstone.
+Think of them as little mirrors that reflect the light from all directions, sending them straight back into our field of vision.

-Tolkowsky strategically arranged these facets so that white light would enter the diamond, reflect back and forth between the angles of the diamond cuts, and stream out the top of the stone.
+Tolkowsky strategically arranged these facets so that white light would enter the diamond, reflect back and forth between the angles of the diamond cuts, and stream out of the top of the stone.
 The result?
-That shimmer we know and love today.
+The brilliant shimmer we know and love today.

-Of course, for this strategy to effectively create sparkle, diamond cutters need to ensure the angles of the cuts are equally proportioned to around 45 degrees.
-If the angles are too shallow, for example, the light will pass through the diamond and out the bottom.
-If they’re too steep, the light will go out the side of the diamond.
+Of course, for this strategy to effectively create sparkle, diamond cutters need to ensure the angles of these cuts are equally proportioned to around 45 degrees.
+If the angles are too shallow, for example, the light will pass through the diamond and out of the bottom.
+If they’re too steep, the light will escape from the side of the diamond.

-Let’s explore the three different measures, or types, of diamond sparkles: brilliance, fire and scintillation.
+Let’s explore the three different measures, or types, of diamond sparkle: brilliance, fire and scintillation.

 Brilliance showcases how well a diamond reflects white light.
-So, when a diamond appears to have white light shining out through its surface, what you’re witnessing is ‘brilliance’.
-Brilliance occurs when the light enters through the top of the stone, strikes one lower facet, followed by another, and then reflects back out the top of the stone.
+When a diamond appears to have white light shining out through its surface, this is considered ‘brilliance’.
+Brilliance occurs when the light enters through the top of the stone, strikes one lower facet, followed by another, and then reflects back out from the top of the stone.

-Fire highlights how effectively a diamond shows coloured light.
-If you’ve ever noticed bright coloured strands coming out from a diamond’s surface, what you’re seeing is ‘fire’.
+Fire highlights how effectively a diamond showcases coloured light.
+If you’ve ever noticed brightly coloured strands radiating from a diamond’s surface, what you’re seeing is ‘fire’.
 Fire materialises when light hits the diamond at an angle, becomes bent, and then separates out into rainbow rays.
 This process is called dispersion.

-Scintillation involves how thoroughly a diamond reflects light when it is moving.
-So, if you can imagine the dramatic flashing effect of light that occurs when you shift a diamond with your hand – that’s scintillation.
-This is the result of flickering facets, caused by light entering the diamond at different angles.
+Scintillation describes the way in which a diamond reflects light with movement.
+Notice the dramatic ‘flashing’ effect of light that occurs when you shift a diamond with your hand – this is scintillation.
+Scintillation is the result of flickering facets, caused by light entering the diamond at different angles.

 Scintillation can also refer to the configuration or contrast of bright and dark spots on a moving diamond.